Dragon Ball Z: Resurrection 'F': Home media

 The film was released in Japan in standard and limited edition DVD and Blu-ray formats on October 7, 2015.
-The limited edition includes a story board book, booklet, and a Golden Freeza alarm clock, additionally each disc in this set includes bonus content as interviews, video footage from the May 9 “Goku Day” event, and much more.
+The limited edition includes a story board book, booklet, and a Golden Freeza alarm clock, additionally each disc in this set includes bonus content as interviews, video footage from the May 9 "Goku Day" event, and much more.
 The home video release of Fukkatsu no 'F' sold approximately 41,442 copies in its first week.
 By the end of the year, it had sold 65,787 copies of both DVDs and Blu-rays.

 On October 20, 2015, Funimation launched to North America three versions of the home video, the Collector's Edition, Blu-ray/DVD Combo and a standard DVD.
 As of February 2019, the DVD and Blu-ray releases have grossed over in US retail sales.

-Madman Entertainment released the film in Australia and New Zealand on DVD and Blu-ray on November 18, 2015 In United Kingdom, Manga Entertainment released the DVD and Blu-ray on January 25, 2016.
-Selecta Visión released the film in Spain on DVD and Blu-ray on May 11, 2016.
-On December 9, 2016, Kazé Anime released the DVD and Blu-ray of the film in Germany.
+Madman Entertainment released the film in Australia and New Zealand on DVD and Blu-ray on November 18, 2015; In United Kingdom, Manga Entertainment released the DVD and Blu-ray on January 25, 2016.